rasike-a/baseline-check/action/vscode-extension/README.md

 - **Code Snippets** - Pre-built snippets for common patterns with baseline checks
 - **Command Palette** - Easy access to all analysis commands
 - **Context Menus** - Right-click integration for files and folders
+- **Interactive Dashboards** - Beautiful HTML dashboards with charts and navigation
+- **Clickable Links** - File:// URLs in Output panel for quick dashboard access
+- **Action Buttons** - Notification buttons to view dashboards or show output
 - **Webview Dashboard** - Interactive results panel with statistics and actions

 ### ⚡ **Automatic Fixes**